-Besides a good number of handicraft shops (and higher-end ones) ideal to buy gifts and souvenirs, there are a handful of cafes, bars, and restaurants to enjoy Caribbean delicacies but also Belgian waffles, a Pizza, a glass of wine or just a bottle of Wadadli (the local beer).
+Besides a good number of handicraft shops (and higher-end ones) ideal for buying gifts and souvenirs, there are a handful of cafes, bars, and restaurants to enjoy Caribbean delicacies but also Belgian waffles, Pizza, a glass of wine or just a bottle of Wadadli (the local beer).

 Top 14 things to do and see on a cruise to Antigua (St. John's)

-Antigua is a very safe cruise port for passengers to choose from a great diversity of attractions to enjoy.
-Nelson's Dockyard is a top highlight for those into historical landmarks.
+Antigua is a very safe cruise port for passengers, with many attractions to enjoy.
+Nelson's Dockyard is a top highlight for those who like to visit historical landmarks.
 For the most active, there are lots of thrilling activities.
-And the beaches of Antigua areas famous as numerous.
+And the beaches of Antigua are as famous as numerous.